...

 Trailhead of Dullegil Trail 1 (see map below)

-The trek wasn’t extremely difficult, but I wouldn’t recommend starting after 4 p.m., like we did.
+Note: The hike isn’t overly difficult, but I wouldn’t start after 4 p.m. like we did.

 Free spring water at the base of the hiking trail at High 1 Resort.